stefanpejcic/OpenPanel/website/docs/panel/files/files.md

 Use your mouse cursor to select multiple files and folders.
 Click and drag, then click again to release the selection.

+To select multiple files, one by one, click and hold `Ctrl` key while clicking on the rows.

 To select all files in the directory at once, click on the 'Select All' button.
 To deselect all files, click on the 'Deselect' button.

 ![filemanager_selectall.png](/img/panel/v1/files/filemanager_selectall.png)